logicalperson0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2 The file 2-print_alphabet.c a program that prints the alphabet in lowercase

 3 The file 3-print_alphabets.c a program that prints the alphabet in lowercase, and then in uppercase

+4 The file 4-print_alphabt program that prints the alphabet in lowercase,Prints all the letters except q and e